levimaaia/emailler/README-emailler.md

 ] CREATE /H1/DOCUMENTS/EMAIL
 ] CREATE /H1/DOCUMENTS/EMAIL/SPOOL
 ] CREATE /H1/DOCUMENTS/EMAIL/INBOX
+] CREATE /H1/DOCUMENTS/EMAIL/OUTBOX
 ```

+You will also want to create a couple of mailboxes such as `RECEIVED` and `SENT`.
+If you do not create a `SENT` mailbox then SMPT65 will be unable to complete the sending of messages and will give an error.
+To create these mailboxes, run `EMAIL.SYSTEM` and press `N` for N)ew mailbox.
+At the prompt, enter the name of the mailbox to be created: `RECEIVED`, and press return.
+Repeat this to create the the `SENT` mailbox.

+These are the minimum mailboxes you need to get started.
+You may create more mailboxes to organize your mail at any time.

 ### Mailboxes

 Each mailbox consists of the following:

  - A directory under the email root, and within this directory
- - Optionally, email messages in plain text files named `EMAIL.nn` where `nn` is an integer value
+ - Email messages are stored on per file, in plain Apple II text files (with CR line endings) named `EMAIL.nn` where `nn` is an integer value
  - A text file called `NEXT.EMAIL`.
 This file initially contains the number 1.
 It is used when naming the individual `EMAIL.nn` files, and is incremented by one each time.
 If messages are added to a mailbox and nothing is ever deleted they will be sequentially numbered `EMAIL.1`, `EMAIL.2`, etc.
  - A binary file called `EMAIL.DB`.
 This file contains essential information about each email message in a quickly accessed format.
 This allows the user interface to show the email summary without having to open and read each individual email file.
 This file is initially empty and a fixed size record is added for each email message.

 The easiest way to create additional mailboxes is using the `N)ew` command in `EMAIL.SYSTEM`.

 `POP65.SYSTEM` knows how to initialize `INBOX` but the directory must have been created first.

+Note that `SPOOL` is not a mailbox, just a directory.  `OUTBOX` is also not a 'proper' mailbox - it has `NEXT.EMAIL` but not `EMAIL.DB`.

 ## `POP65.SYSTEM`